 It is reasonably possible that the amount of the liability for unrecognized tax benefits may change within the next 12 months.
 An estimate of the range of possible changes cannot be made at this time because of the high uncertainty of the resolution of our tax positions with the various tax jurisdictions in which we operate.
-Accordingly, the unrecognized tax benefits from prior year tax positions that may be necessary to accrue or deaccrue for the next 12 months cannot be reasonably estimated at this time.
+Accordingly, the unrecognized tax benefits from prior year tax positions that may be necessary to accrue or de-accrue for the next 12 months cannot be reasonably estimated at this time.

 Currently, we are required to file federal and state income tax returns in the United States and foreign tax jurisdictions in which we operate.
 Our major tax jurisdictions are the United States, California, and Hong Kong SAR.
-The fiscal years that remain subject to examination by these jurisdictions are fiscal years 2002 and onward.
+The fiscal years that remain subject to examination by these jurisdictions are fiscal 2002 and onward.
 In September 2007, we were notified by the state of California Franchise Tax Board that our fiscal 2004 and 2005 returns were subject to audit, and in June 2009 we were notified by the Franchise Tax Board that the audit would be submitted for final approval without adjustment.
-In addition, we filed several objection letters to the Inland Revenue Department of Hong Kong, protesting the amount of assessed tax for fiscal 2007.
-The Department is currently reviewing our case.
+In January 2010, we settled with the Inland Revenue Department of Hong Kong on additional assessments and penalties related to our fiscal 2006 to fiscal 2008 tax returns.
+However, tax returns of fiscal 2004 and onward remain subject to examination.